tabiya-tech/compass/iac/README.md

 ## Useful links

 See the [Pulumi documentation](https://www.pulumi.com/docs/) for more information on how to use Pulumi.
 See the [Pulumi GCP provider documentation](https://www.pulumi.com/docs/reference/clouds/gcp/) for more information on how to use the GCP provider.

-You can read more about how to configure pulumi with a a google cloud project in python [here](https://www.pulumi.com/ai/answers/15xDqB9xyu6D17Kb297Dfi/configuring-google-cloud-project-with-python)
+You can read more about how to configure pulumi with a Google cloud project in python [here](https://www.pulumi.com/ai/answers/15xDqB9xyu6D17Kb297Dfi/configuring-google-cloud-project-with-python)

 ##  Some caveats